-In addition to a vast portfolio of exceptional quality glass products, we also have a range of glass processes & services which ensure that whatever your project needs
+In addition to a vast portfolio of exceptional quality glass products, we also have a range of glass processes and services which ensure that, whatever your project needs,

 Whatever characteristics your chosen glass requires, we are sure to be able to meet your specifications and realise your vision.
 Since the recent move to our new state-of-the-art processing plant, we have even more flexibility to provide everything you need.

 Not every project calls for straight edges and right-angled corners.
 Tailored glass panels which fit any two-dimensional shape can be produced on our advanced CNC machines.
 We have three CNC machines, which can accommodate a maximum glass size of 4.5m by 2.5m.
 On these machines, glass panels can be shaped and polished to your exact specifications, inserting internal notches and cut outs as part of the process.
 Using these techniques, we create magnificent glass panels for glass balustrades, lift enclosures and tabletops, as well as a host of other imaginative applications.

 Almost all the glass we produce has a requirement for a polished or smooth edge, usually to ensure that it is safe for end users after installation.
 A smooth edge also provides a dull finish on the glass edge, making it ideal for safe handling; whilst our polishing process delivers a perfect shine to the edge of any piece of glass

 For projects which call for a conventionally shaped rectangular glass panel, with additional cut outs and notches, we apply a drilling technique using a skill drill, or a specialised piece of equipment, known as a forvet machine.
 These techniques allow us to drill the apertures that you need to align and install your glass panels with the utmost accuracy.

 radius, dubbed or cant corners